2011–12 Georgetown Hoyas men's basketball team: Wrap-up

 After the season, Jason Clark and Henry Sims graduated.
 Clark had played in all 130 games of his collegiate career, starting every game in his sophomore, junior, and senior years; he averaged 10.5 points per game on 48.0 percent field-goal shooting over his four-year career.
 He went on to play professional basketball in Europe.
 Sims played as a reserve in his first three seasons, skewing his overall career statistics, but he started every game in his senior year, and it was far and away his best season.
 Over his 121-game college career, he averaged 4.9 points per game on 47.9 percent shooting from the field, and he pulled down an average of 3.2 rebounds per game.
 He went undrafted in the 2012 NBA draft, but later signed with several National Basketball Association teams, beginning with the New York Knicks.
 Hollis Thompson announced on March 27, 2012, that he would not return to Georgetown for his senior year the following season and would enter the 2012 NBA draft; he left Georgetown having played 99 games, 57 as a starter, with a career average of 8.7 points, 4.1 rebounds, 1.1 assists, and 24.6 minutes per game, shooting 47.8 percent overall from the field, and his three-point shooting percentage of 44 percent was the best in school history.
 He went undrafted in the NBA draft, but signed with the Oklahoma City Thunder in July 2012 and with the Philadelphia 76ers in September 2013.
 He was the twelfth Hoya player in seven seasons to leave the team prior to the end of his college eligibility.

-Consistently mounting one of the top defenses in the Big East, the 2011-12 Hoyas were an overachieving team that finished much higher in the Big East than projected and won Georgetown's first NCAA tournament game in four years despite a youthful roster that included 10 freshmen and sophomores.
-However, they also continued the disappointing streak of early Georgetown exits from the NCAA tournament at the hands of underdog teams.
-They finished with a record of 24–9, and their final ranking was No. 15 in the AP Poll and No. 17 in the Coaches Poll.
+Consistently fielding one of the top defenses in the Big East, the 2011–12 Hoyas were a team that finished much higher in the conference than projected and won Georgetown’s first NCAA tournament game in four years, despite a relatively young roster that included 10 freshmen and sophomores.
+However, they also continued Georgetown’s pattern of early NCAA tournament exits against less established teams.
+They finished with a 24–9 record, and their final ranking was No. 15 in the AP Poll and No. 17 in the Coaches Poll.